eslint-functional/eslint-plugin-functional/README.md

 ### [@typescript-eslint/explicit-function-return-type](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/explicit-function-return-type.md)

 For performance reasons, eslint-plugin-functional does not check implicit return types.
-So for example this function will return an mutable array but will not be detected:
+So for example this function will return a mutable array but will not be detected:

 ```js
 function foo() {